Topics Meeting of Code Administration Managers and Practitioners for FY2023

 After explaining the background and overview of the "Project for Monitoring Sales Information Provision Activities of Ethical Drugs," Mr. Furue gave an overview of the results of the "FY2022 Report on the Project for Monitoring Sales Information Provision Activities," stating that while the opportunities for providing information are expected to have increased compared to FY2021, the fact that the number of inappropriate cases and items in FY2022 has not increased is understood to be due to the efforts of each company.
 He stated that he understood that the fact that there was no increase in inappropriate cases/items in FY2022 was due to the efforts of each company.

-He then highlighted the main cases of questionable reports and explained the key points.
+He then highlighted the main cases of questionable reports and explained their key points.
 He explained the importance of taking measures to deal with cases where not only individual medical representatives (MRs) but also organizational efforts are questionable, and also pointed out that both companies that were pointed out in the surveillance project in FY2022 and those that were not were not aware of any cases of questionable reporting.
 He also stated that it is important for both companies that were subjected to the surveillance project in FY2022 and those that were not to continuously inspect their internal systems, etc., with reference to the cases of questionable reports.

 Mr. Michiaki Furue, Advertising Guidance Officer, Pharmaceutical Affairs Bureau, Ministry of Health, Labour and Welfare